flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ---

-    If you're having issues with ^^SimBridge^^, please follow our dedicated guide for it
+    If you're having issues with ^^SimBridge^^, please follow our dedicated guide for it:

     - [**SimBridge Troubleshooting Guide**](../../simbridge/troubleshooting.md)